 Il Cannolo Siciliano

-The Sicilian Cannolo is a crispy baked roll that is sweetly filled with ricotta and other ingredients.
+The name refers to the Sicilian cannolo, a crispy baked roll sweetly filled with ricotta and other ingredients.

 Il Gelato di San Crispino